 Businesses meeting one or more criteria of a category will be considered to be within that class of Business within a home.
-A business need not meet both criteria.
+A Business need not meet both criteria.

-Approval: All business Use in a dwelling or Accessory Structure not falling within these three (3) categories or not meeting the criteria of Section 461 above will be a Conditional Use subject to Development Review Board written decision and approval.
+Businesses within a Dwelling requiring Development Review Board written decision and approval: All Business Use in a Dwelling or Accessory Structure not falling within these three (3) categories or not meeting the criteria of § 461 above will be a Conditional Use subject to Development Review Board written decision and approval.